Examination of Research Degrees: Procedural Guidance

 Post-viva

 Following the viva, the independent chair should invite the candidate to return to the room.
 The examiners should give the candidate feedback on their thesis and performance in the viva.
-Any requirements for corrections, amendments and resubmission should be covered and the deadline for completion confirmed.
+Any requirements for corrections, amendments and resubmission should be covered and the timeframe for completion confirmed.

 The candidate should be informed that they can expect to receive the report from the examining committee and a full list of the corrections/amendments/revisions within two weeks of the date of the viva.
 The independent chair should ensure that the requirements for amendments or re-submission (as appropriate) are clearly conveyed to the candidate before the conclusion of the examination.